mecha-cms/x.panel/README.md

 Release Notes
 -------------

+### master

+ - Removed user notification feature.
+This is something that can be created by pushing new alert message to the session easily without the need to store junk files.
+The right navigation icon is now just a log-out button.
+ - Added simple Node.js build tool in `.\lot\x\panel\lot\asset` folder.
+Maybe not for everybody.
+ - Narrowed down the panel editor maximum width.

 ### 2.4.3

  - Improved info tab of extension and layout, to automatically convert example URL in the page content into usable URL.